hypothesis/lms/README.markdown

 # Application Instances Reports

 While running the webserver, to see a list of application instances stored in the database, navigate to `/reports`.
-You will be redirected to a login page, the username is `report_viewer` and the password is `asdf`
+You will be redirected to a login page.

- The username and password hash are stored in `development.ini`.
+ The username and password hash are passed as environment variables `USERNAME` and `HASHED_PW`

- WARNING: Do not commit the production.ini to the git repository.
-You do not want your `lms.secret` or `hashed_pw` stored in a public repository.

  ### Changing the password ###

- To change the password, you will need to compute a new hash, then replace the hash and salt in the development.ini.
+ To change the password, you will need to compute a new hash, then replace the `HASH` and `SALT` environment variables.

  To help compute the hash you can use the command line script `lms/utilget_get_password_hash.py`.
-You will need to store the salt and resulting hash in the development.ini file.
+You will need to store the salt and resulting hash as environment variables.
 You only need to provide a salt if you are trying to recreate a particular hash.
 For a new password, just let the script create the salt.